 Allows any veteran with a 30% or more service-connected disability to be non-competitively appointed.

 This authority can be used to make permanent, temporary (not to exceed 1 year), or term (more than 1 year, but not more than 4 years) appointments in the competitive service.
 For more detailed information on this hiring authority, please visit the Feds Hire Vets Special Hiring Authorities for Veterans page.

 Veterans’ Recruitment Appointment (VRA) Authority

-For more detailed information on the VRA, please visit the Feds Hire Vets website.
+For more detailed information on the VRA, please visit Feds Hire Vets Special Hiring Authorities for Veterans.